xwshiba/kindle_scraper_zh/README.md

 This script is designed specifically for Kindle Chinese language system.
 Hope you find it useful!

-_Special Note: copy and paste the exported files elsewhere to avoid being overwritten next time._
+__Special Note: copy and paste the exported files elsewhere to avoid being overwritten.__

 ### Get Help:

 1. Clone this repository.
-2. Run `python .\kindle_scraper.py` help.
+2. Run `python .\kindle_scraper.py` help (Mac Users please change your command accordingly).
 3. It will tell you what it can do for you.

 ### Get All Your Highlights: